 What size of solar system is required to pair with the battery?

 Households are encouraged to seek advice from a certified sonnen installer about what size system would suit their needs.
-A list of installers will be sent to all eligible households together with the letter of offer.
+A list of installers was sent to all eligible households together with the letter of offer.

 Can the batteries operate in the event of an outage?

-sonnen home energy systems do have backup functionality at and additional cost to the household.
+sonnen home energy systems do have backup functionality at an additional cost to the household.
 Eligible households are encouraged to discuss this with a certified sonnen installer before the system is installed.

 Does the battery need to be installed by a certified sonnen installer?

 A certified sonnen installer must install the home energy system – this is a sonnen requirement.
-A list of providers will be provided along with the offer.
+A list of providers was provided along with the offer.

-If I decide not to rebuild and want to live outside the bushfire-affected region, am I still eligible for a battery?
+If I accepted the offer but decide not to rebuild and want to live outside the bushfire-affected region, am I still eligible for a battery?

 Can I install the battery on a structure that wasn’t destroyed or damaged by the bushfire, such as a nearby shed?